 An x-ray is a painless medical test that helps doctors to diagnose medical conditions.
 The x-rays produced by the x-ray machine pass through the soft tissues such as skin and muscle, before being blocked by solid structures such as bones and teeth.
 This then creates a shadow effect, which is captured digitally and displayed on a computer screen.

 Different body tissues vary in their absorption of x-rays.
-This means bones, soft tissues and other internal features can be seen on the screen in varying shades of gray.
+This means bones, soft tissues and other internal features can be seen on the screen in varying shades of grey.

-We also have Radiologist on site at all times to report images as they are performed.
+We have Radiologists on site at all times to report images as they are performed.
 This ensures an accurate and timely diagnosis for all patients.
 X-rays are usually interpreted and reported within the hour.

-You may be asked to remove some or all of your clothes and to wear a gown during the exam.
+You may be asked to remove some or all of your clothes as they may interfere with the x-ray.
+You will be asked to wear a gown during the exam.
 You may also be asked to remove jewellery, eye glasses and any metal objects or clothing that might interfere with the x-ray images.

 A radiographer, one of our staff trained in operating the x-ray equipment, will call you through to have your x-ray taken.
 Depending on the examination requested, you may be asked to stand, sit, or lie down on a bed.

 It is important that you remain still when the x-ray is being taken.
 The radiographer may ask you to hold your breath for a brief moment in order to get a clear image.
 The entire procedure usually takes around 10 minutes.